Workshop on Information Theory for Future Networks (IT-FuN)

 Registration

 Participation in the workshop is free of charge.
 However, registration is required.
-Registration will open soon—stay tuned!
+Please use the registration form at the bottom of the page to sign up.
+Registration will remain open until January 15th.

 Social Program